Skip to content

 Method 2: Delay SDK Initialization

-If you need to delay loading the SDK in the application, it is recommended to initialize in the following way.
+If you need to delay loading the SDK in the application, it is recommended to initialize it in the following way.

 // Application